nextlevelshit/webpack-electron-angular2-foundation-starterkit/readme.md

 # Angular2 + Electron + Webpack + Foundation6
-Everybody who likes to develope an application with the called technologies.
+I've prepared a starterkit for everybody who likes to develope an application with the called technologies.
 It was kind of mess to deploye a nice workflow.
 All stylesheets are in SCSS and are compiled to a css file for faster develepoment.

 > Still under construction.
 Feel free to contribute!